joelchrono12/joelchrono12.ml/_posts/2022-01-05-my-phone-scared-me.md

 Nothing happened, my phone had died.
 No luck.
 This was quite a way for my phone to simply be gone forever.

 Years ago I went through a similar situation, I had a Samsung Galaxy S3 mini, a great device with minuscule battery, compared to today's phones.
-The worse thing is that battery percentage was all over the place, sometimes it would be at 30% and just die, because it was actually at 5%, just not shown correctly.
+One of its bad things however, is that battery percentage was all over the place, sometimes it would be at 30% and just die, because it was actually at 5%, just not shown correctly.

 A reboot would normally update the percentage properly, but I didn't want to do that all the time.
 One day, I was using my phone normally while doing house chores and it powered off, I just plugged it in, and no luck, it just died.
-Looking back, I probably should have tried another battery, but well, it happens
+Looking back, I probably should have tried another battery, but well, it happens.

 So, today was happening, the same thing, out of nowhere, you blink and its gone.